A method to challenge symmetries in data with self-supervised learning: Which is real?

+leading back to Equation~\ref{eqn:transition-ratio-p} as if there were no filtering.
+Learning now proceeds as before, with the loss function of Equation~\ref{eqn:wir-loss}, in ignorance of any filtering except in how it changes the available distribution of data.
+This means that any successful learning algorithm should continue to approximate the unfiltered result wherever it receives enough data.

-\paragraph{Wrap-up} Symmetry testing with `which is real?' works as before: train a model with one portion of the data and test it on another by evaluating $Q$ according to Equation~\ref{eqn:quality}.
-Now, however, the model is tasked to discriminate each data entry from a faked version of itself, which has been sampled according to the product of a symmetric transition distribution and a filter function.
+\paragraph{Wrap-up} Symmetry testing with `which is real?' works as for the more general case of standard classification: train a model with one portion of the data, and test it on another by evaluating $Q$ according to Equation~\ref{eqn:quality}.
+Now, however, the model attempts to discriminate each data entry from a faked version of itself that is sampled according to the product of the transition distribution with a filter function.

-Learning produces a function $\zeta(x)$, of which differences are the real--fake $\log$ odds which translate to $\log$ probabilities through Equation~\ref{eqn:logistic}, whose sum gives a differentiable objective function for use in training.
-Minimal reference has been made to the learning algorithms' details since they do not matter to the method itself; in any application, it is the task of a user to find and apply a practical approach.
+For orbital symmetries, learning produces a function $\zeta(x)$, from which differences give the fake--real $\log$ odds, which translate to probabilities through the logistic function, whose logarithmic mean gives the differentiable loss function of Equation~\ref{eqn:wir-loss} for use in training.
+We do not specify which learning algorithms should use that loss function because the method itself is indifferent; in any application, it is the task of the user to apply a practical algorithm that is appropriate to their context, be it a linear model, neural network, decision tree or something completely different.

-\paragraph{} The following examples exercise the `which is real?' method by including much of the complexity of real data.
-Standard machine learning tools are found to perform well with minimal tuning, though this is unsurprising given their simple nature.
+The following examples exercise the `which is real?' method in some toy environments that include much of the complexity of real data.
+Standard machine learning tools perform well on these examples with minimal tuning, although this is no surprise given the examples' simple nature.